mikasachen/LinqToExcel/readme.markdown

+This fork aims to adapt the LinqToExcel project to support multiple possible column names as input.

 # Welcome to the LinqToExcel project

 Linq to Excel is a .Net library that allows you to query Excel spreadsheets using the LINQ syntax.